gmeyeltd/biometry-stats/README.md

 * **Patient IDs (Optional):** If your dataset contains a column named `patient_id` (or similar variants like `id_patient`, `ptid`), the script will automatically activate Cluster Bootstrapping.

-* **Outliers:** Data exceeding the validation threshold (default $\pm 4.0$D) is filtered via listwise deletion prior to matrix generation.
+* **Outliers:** Data exceeding the validation threshold (default ±4.0D) is filtered via listwise deletion prior to matrix generation.

 ## Configuration & Statistical Methodology

 While the suite defaults to Hommel corrections to match the WHWK methodology for MAE and RMSE, setting `fwer_method = 'romano_wolf'` in your settings dictionary activates a Step-Down Max-T algorithm.
 This evaluates the joint distribution of the test statistics, providing a powerful, less conservative alternative to standard step-up procedures.

-For threshold evaluations (e.g., percentage of eyes within $\le 0.50$D), this suite utilises the Asymptotic McNemar test with continuity correction.
+For threshold evaluations (e.g., percentage of eyes within ≤0.50D), this suite utilises the Asymptotic McNemar test with continuity correction.
 If bilateral patient data is detected, it automatically upgrades to Yang's Modified Obuchowski Test (2010) to control for intra-cluster correlation.

 ## Citation & References